I am a husband, uncle and scientist, in roughly that order of importance.

-I grew up in Minneapolis, Minnesota, and completed my undergraduate at the University of Minnesota in 2020.
-I then moved to Maryland to complete a Ph.D. program in Chemical Engineering from Johns Hopkins University.
+I grew up in Minneapolis, Minnesota, and completed my undergraduate degree in Chemical Engineering at the University of Minnesota in 2020.
+I then moved to Maryland for a PhD in Chemical Engineering from Johns Hopkins University.

-While my professional work has focused heavily on the study of colloids, I my expertise and interests includes coding, troubleshooting problems of any type, and an interest in nuclear that leaves my wife nervous.
+While my academic work has focused on the study of colloids, my interests includes low-level coding, information storage and retrieval, sourdough baking, running, ham radio, and a nascent interest in nuclear energy that leaves my wife nervous.

 Transmucosal Drug Delivery with Nanoparticles